Justar96/laneswap-2.0/README.md

     # The heartbeat system is now stopped
 ```

+## Integration Testing

+For information on running integration tests, see [INTEGRATION_TESTS.md](INTEGRATION_TESTS.md).

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+For information on contributing to LaneSwap, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.